 - sufficient high, mid and low frequency responses to provide some drama and presence

 - rattles, humming or obvious distortion.

-We use a state of the art signal delivery system that provides each TV with the same input at the same time.
+We use a state-of-the-art signal delivery system that provides each TV with the same input at the same time.
 This makes it possible for our testers and viewing panels to directly compare the TVs with each other.
 It also makes it possible to quickly switch from one input type to another so we can assess the differences between them.

-We also have a number of calibrated instruments, which we can use to accurately measure white and black points on the TVs, or make complete colour accuracy assessments when necessary.
+Finally we have a number of calibrated instruments, which we can use to accurately measure white and black points on the TVs, or make complete colour accuracy assessments when necessary.